voidascent/sec/README.md

-# Tools and Files related to cybersecurity operations
+# Tools and files related to cybersecurity operations